it27427/freelance-services-marketplace/README.md

-# SkillSage - Freelance Services Marketplace
+# TaskWave - Freelance Services Marketplace

 This is a next freelance services marketplace web app to create, read, update, filter and delete freelance services.
 This app created by Next.js(v14), MongoDB, TailwindCSS, Ant Design and TypeScript.